barryclark/jekyll-now/en/index.md

 - From the [BitcoinsGreece](https://bitcoinsgreece.com/) Bitcoin exchange that accepts cash at the EasyPay Piraeus Bank machines or via a deposit at their Piraeus Bank and Eurobank accounts.
 They also accept deposits at a German bank.
 - From the [Chip-Chap](https://chip-chap.com/) Bitcoin exchange that accepts cash at the EasyPay Piraeus Bank machines or via a deposit at their Piraeus Bank account.
 They charge 5% over the [Kraken](https://www.kraken.com) exchange rate at the time of purchase, that can be a few hours after your deposit.
 Here are some sample instructions:

 	Use use the Chip-Chap Android app or we visit [https://web.chip-chap.com](https://web.chip-chap.com/) and select EasyPay.
 At this time the iOS app does not support EasyPay.
+Alternatively we can access the same service via [https://trade.holytransaction.com](https://trade.holytransaction.com).

 	![](/images/Page 1.png)